ioBroker/ioBroker.simple-api/README.md

 * (Apollon77) Optimize performance, especially when using names instead of object ids

 ### 2.6.3 (2022-02-19)
-* (Apollon77) Optimize error message for multilanguage objects
+* (Apollon77) Optimize error message for multi-language objects
 * (Apollon77) Do not overwrite state properties by object properties

 ### 2.6.2 (2021-11-12)